MirkoHernandez/denote-folgezettel/Readme.md

 ### denote-fz-insert-section-dblock

-Insert dblock with a regexp corresponding with the section of the current buffer's id.
+Insert dblock with a regexp corresponding with the section of the current buffer's signature.
+A signature 2 would generate a dblock with the notes 2a 2b 2c, etc.

 ### denote-fz-insert-full-section-dblock

-Insert dblock with a regexp corresponding with the full-section of the current buffer's id.
+Insert dblock with a regexp corresponding with the full-section of the current buffer's signature.
+A signature 2 would generate a dblock with the notes 2a 2a1 2a2a2 2b 2b1a, etc.

 ## Dired integration